 - pancreatic cancer

-may order the test if you have clinical symptoms of a pancreatic disorder.
+Although the lipase test can be used to monitor certain health conditions, the test can also be used for initial diagnosis.
+Your doctor may order the test if you have clinical symptoms of a pancreatic disorder.
+These include:

 - severe upper abdominal pain or back pain